lemkeoliver/lemkeoliver.github.io/arithmetic-statistics/README.md

 *: Lecture 1: Integer polynomials and Hilbert irreducibility.

 *: Lecture 2: Rings of integers and discriminants.

-(In progress)
+*: Lecture 3: Bounds on number fields and Schmidt's theorem.
+(Coming soon!)